clipperhouse/netlify/content/composable-rate-limiter.md

 I've elided some type conversions and edge cases for the sake of this brevity.

 🐞 First bug!
 What happens if a bucket is old -- say it hasn't been updated in an hour, but is defined by a 10-per-second limit?
-Naive arithmetic would calculate thousands of tokens.
+Naïve arithmetic would calculate thousands of tokens.
 But, we want it only to ever "have" up to 10 tokens.
 Let's fix that:

 ```go